mozaik-association/mozaik/docs/Contacts Module.md

 How to add them :

-- A participation can be added manually on a contact page
+- An involvement can be added manually on a contact page
 - Via a membership form created by the party,
 - Via the signature of a petition or a donation

-!!! info
+??? info

     - Possible to find all the participations of all the contacts for each event in the tab"participations" → "participations".
     - Possible to find all the events in tab "participations" → "participations categories".